Leanpub Header

 A Complete Guide to Mediation, Moderation, and Causal Analysis Using R and Real-World Data

-Understanding why and when relationships between variables occur is central to quantitative social science.
-This course on Mediation and Moderation Analysis using R provides a complete, hands-on introduction to the two frameworks that allow researchers to uncover both mechanisms (mediation) and contextual effects (moderation).
-You will learn how to identify, estimate, and interpret direct, indirect, and interaction effects using modern statistical tools and real-world data.
+Understanding why and when relationships between variables occur is central to social science.
+This course provides a complete, hands-on introduction to the two frameworks that allow researchers to distinguish between a mediating vs moderating variable.

-Mediation analysis focuses on how one variable influences another through an intermediate mechanism — for example, how education affects health through income or wellbeing.
-Moderation analysis examines when or for whom an effect is stronger or weaker — for instance, whether the relationship between stress and health depends on gender or social support.
+Mediation analysis examines how one variable influences another through an intermediary variable.
+For example, by investigating how education affects health through income or wellbeing.
+Moderation analysis examines when or for whom an effect is stronger or weaker.
+For instance, it can show whether the relationship between stress and health depends on gender or social support.
 Together, these methods reveal the structure of causal processes and provide deeper insights than simple regression models.

-The course begins with the conceptual foundations of mediation and moderation, then progresses to advanced applications including path analysis, structural equation modeling (SEM), longitudinal mediation, multi-group analysis, and causal mediation frameworks.
-You will learn to use R packages such as lavaan, mediation, and interactions to estimate, visualise, and interpret these models.
+The course begins with the conceptual foundations of mediation vs moderation.
+It then progresses to advanced applications, including path analysis, structural equation modeling (SEM), longitudinal mediation, multi-group analysis, and causal mediation frameworks.
+In the process, you will learn to use R packages such as lavaan, mediation, and interactions to estimate, visualise, and interpret these models.

-Each lesson combines short video lectures, illustrated slides, and clear explanations with practical exercises based on real wold data — ensuring that all examples reflect realistic social research.
-Practical sessions guide you step-by-step through model estimation, diagnostics, and interpretation.
+Each lesson combines video lectures, illustrated slides, and clear explanations with practical exercises based on real-world data — ensuring that all examples reflect realistic social research.
+Practical sessions guide you step-by-step through model estimation, diagnostics, and interpretation, helping you to distinguish between mediation vs moderation.
 Every exercise includes downloadable datasets, solutions, and R scripts, allowing you to replicate analyses and learn by doing.
+Additionally, quizzes and a community forum help you deepen your understanding of mediation and moderation.

 • Understand the logic and assumptions of mediation and moderation analysis.